 Overlaps, but is not identical to, Scary Shiny Glasses.
 If the effect is to make the wearer look sinister rather than badass, this is Sinister Shades.
 If you're Making a Spectacle of Yourself, the effect is to make you look just plain weird.
 But remember, sometimes the Goggles Do Nothing.

 Aside from making them look Badass the reason behind them wearing shades is so they don't show that their eyes flinch when firing a weapon or having massive swords flung at their face.
 So when a character isn't wearing any shades and running around firing automatic weapons and manages to show no discomfort you know they're truly badass.

 Another reason being that most people commonly have visual cues they give with their eyes subconsciously.
 Something a properly trained (or badass) opponent might pick up on.
 If they can't see your eyes, obviously they won't see you look at the gun before you leap into a roll for it, or look at the guy in the corner right before shooting him and making a break for it.

 For some specific variants, see Triangle Shades and Lennon Specs.

 Chester Cheetah from the Cheetos commercials wear those.

-Another shades, far more over-the-top sunglasses, have undergone Memetic Mutation; instantly rendering any character they are shopped onto incredibly manly.
-Said Memetic Mutation becomes an Ascended Meme in Super Robot Wars Z2, as Kamina's shades are an equippable item that adds 20 Will to the character they're equipped to at the start of a battle.
-(Will, for those unfamiliar, is basically SRW's mana system, of which, a considerate amount is needed to pull of a pilot's special attacks)
+The aforementioned over-the-top sunglasses have since undergone Memetic Mutation, where slapping on his shades will instantly render any character incredibly manly.
+It has also become an Ascended Meme in Super Robot Wars Z2, as Kamina's shades are an equippable item that adds 20 Will to the character they're equipped to at the start of a battle.
+(Will, for those unfamiliar, is basically SRW's Limit Break system; higher Will allows a pilot to use a mech's most powerful attacks or activate special abilities)